Controlled payment number: Mastercard

-January 2009, MasterCard and Cyota Inc. acquired the controlled payment number system developed by Orbiscom, a Dublin-based payment processing company.
+In January 2009, MasterCard acquired the controlled payment number system developed by Orbiscom, a Dublin-based payment processing company.
 In the United States, the system is used by the following credit card issuers: Bank of America "ShopSafe" (inherited when it acquired MBNA) (and now discontinued-see below) and Citibank "Virtual Account Numbers".
 Examples from other countries are MBnet, which can create a payment number linked to virtually any credit or debit card emitted in Portugal.

 Orbiscom's patented payment technologies have been integrated with MasterCard's global processing platform, "inControl".

 In 2013 Royal Bank of Scotland MasterCard customers became eligible for MasterCard's "enhanced Central Travel Service" (eCTS), which uses VCN technology.
 This service is intended to provide companies currently paying for travel through multiple accounts with a centralised travel payments system.

 In 2015 Etisalat Egypt, National bank of Egypt NBE and MasterCard launched Virtual Card Numbers via Flous service.
 The service works on any mobile phone.
 Every time a VCN is requested, a new one will be generated, and the user notified by SMS.